 American Embassy is another close partner of NELTA that has been cooperating with us in various ELT activities.
-It sponsored a key note speaker in NELTA International Conference in 1997.
+It has been sponsoring a key note speaker in NELTA International Conference since 1997.
 Some NELTA members have also received support from the American Embassy to visit to the US to attend the TESOL conferences.
 Besides, American Embassy has been supporting NELTA by providing it with copies of English Teaching Forum on a regular basis.
 The Forum has been provided worldwide as an extremely useful materials for ELT professionals.
 The articles in the Forum present a wide array of experience drawn from the actual classroom teachers from different parts of the globe.
 This disseminates updated and fresh knowledge and information among our teachers.